Crouch End: Rail

 Hornsey Station is 0.7 mi to the north of Crouch End.
 Harringay Station is 1.1 mi to the east.
 1.4 mi to the south is Finsbury Park Station.
 All three are managed and served by Great Northern.

-The Gospel Oak to Barking line runs to the south of Crouch End.
+The Suffragette line runs to the south of Crouch End.
 London Overground trains running along the line call at Crouch Hill station, 0.7 mi from the centre of Crouch End.
 The London Overground links the area directly to Upper Holloway and Gospel Oak in the west, and to Harringay, South Tottenham, Walthamstow, and Barking in the east.

 Crouch End is not directly connected to the tube network, but nearby stations include: